huaweicloud/terraform-provider-huaweicloud/docs/resources/dcs_instance.md

     This parameter is mandatory for Memcached and Redis 3.0 versions.

 * `whitelists` - (Optional) Specifies the IP addresses which can access the instance.
-    This parameter is mandatory for Redis 4.0 and 5.0 versions.
+    This parameter is valid for Redis 4.0 and 5.0 versions.
 The structure is described below.

 * `whitelist_enable` - (Optional) Enable or disable the IP addresse whitelists.
 Default to true.
     If the whitelist is disabled, all IP addresses connected to the VPC can access the instance.